mitigation-controller/mitc/doc/User_Manual.md

 Figure below:

 * Left figure: probability density function (PDF) of the mitigation cost for two cases:
-1) Permanent: the distribution of mitigation cost when ALL mitigtion measures are included
+1) Permanent: the distribution of mitigation cost when ALL mitigtion measures are included;
-2) Tentative: the distribution of mitigation cost when only the OPTIMAL mitigation measures are included (the MitC)
+2) Tentative: the distribution of mitigation cost when only the OPTIMAL mitigation measures are included (the MitC).

 * Right figure: cumulative distribution function (CDF) of the mitigation cost for two cases above.